EEN421/EEN421.github.io/_posts/2024-06-30-PIM-&-JITA-for-JumpBoxes.md

 - &#128221; Requests must be logged with justification.

-- &#9201; Network Access must be provisioned when necessary only.
+- &#9201; Network Access must only be provisioned while necessary.

 You're no stranger to danger and know that the best way to do this is a combination of Privileged Identity Management (PIM) and Just-in-Time-Administration (JITA) because:
 - &#128073; JIT is about controlling when and how a VM can be accessed